microsoft/FluidFramework/docs/content/docs/advanced/dds-anatomy.md

    summarization functionality for performance reasons, and server implementations can benefit from reduced storage needs.
-2. This document doesn't currently cover the transmission of ops or stamping them with a sequence number, but that probably belongs here since it's something a developer working on DDSs must be aware of (e.g. in conflict resolution).
+2. This document doesn't currently cover the transmission of ops or stamping them with a sequence number, but that probably belongs here since it's something a developer working on DDSes must be aware of (e.g. in conflict resolution).
 It is external to the DDS itself though.
 3. A section on allowances on "benign/allowable/by-design inconsistency" might be interesting.
 For example:
    - SharedString can be represented differently across clients in internal in-memory representation depending on op